nmaas-platform/nmaas-docs/docs/blog/posts/006_keycloak_integration.md

 This is done in 2 steps:

 - Keycloak realm and client configuration
-- Filling in the required environmental variables in nmmas-platform
+- Filling in the required environmental variables in nmaas-platform

 ## Keycloak configuration